GARDEN TIPS – HOW TO SELECT PLANTS FOR YOUR GARDEN? – 2022

 A garden without flowers is like The Titanic without Jack 😀 – Incomplete and lackluster.
 These blooming beauties will eventually attract the bees and birds for pollination and add life and color to your garden.

-Few factors must be considered before planting these plants, like the amount of sunlight exposure that particular flowering plant needs to survive- Full shade, partial shade, light shade, full sun or partial sun.
+A few factors must be considered before planting these plants, like the amount of sunlight exposure that a particular flowering plant needs to survive- Full shade, partial shade, light shade, full sun, or partial sun.
 And the amount of water needed.
 Ideally, watering your flowering plants towards the root (and not the leaves) before sunrise and after sunset works best.
 Here are a few suggestions:

 • Hydrangea: Stunning flowers!
 You can go for multiple colors and hues of petals.
 They only have a part-time love affair with the sun.